 In my next post, we will see how this creates a vicious technical debt cycle.

-Good Technical Debt vs. Bad Technical Debt is the fourth in a seven-part series on Technical Debt from Excella Software Development Lead Fadi Stephan.
+Good Technical Debt vs. Bad Technical Debt is the fourth in a seven-part series from Excella Software Development Lead Fadi Stephan.

 Part 1: Top 4 Symptoms of Bad Code